Why Do Some Homes Just Feel Right? The Science of Flow in Interior Design

 2. The Three Pillars of Natural Flow

-So, how do we build this feeling?
-It isn’t about buying better furniture.
-It rests on three invisible systems that we map out before we even draw a wall.
+Building this feeling has little to do with buying better furniture.
+It rests on three invisible systems we map out before a single wall gets drawn.

 The Circulation (The Choreography)

-Think of water flowing down a hill.
-It takes the path of least resistance.
-You are the same.
-A well-designed floor plan creates a desire line—a clear, unobstructed path from public spaces to private ones.
-If you have to walk around a dining table to get to the kitchen, the design has failed.
-It should feel like a dance, not an obstacle course.
+Water heading downhill takes the path of least resistance, and people are much the same.
+A well-designed plan creates a clear desire line, an unobstructed route from public spaces to private ones, and when you have to detour around a dining table to reach the kitchen, the layout has already failed you.
+Moving through a home should feel closer to a dance than an obstacle course.

 The Light (The Compass)